-Even though employers had 12 months, until 30 June 2021, to ensure that such measures are in place, many have missed the boat.
-The time to act is now, and all organisations need to become compliant as soon as possible.
+Even though employers will have 12 months, until 30 June 2021, to ensure that such measures are in place, the time to act is now, and all organisations need to become compliant as soon as possible.

 POPI vs POPIA

 What is POPI?